bharatsim/BharatSim/documentation.md

         import com.bharatsim.engine.basicConversions.decoders.DefaultDecoders._
         import com.bharatsim.engine.basicConversions.encoders.DefaultEncoders._
     ```
-2. Getting `java.util.NoSuchElementException: None.get` exception while running the simulation model: There can be multiple reasons for the same.
-But one such potential reason being the way relations are specified. e.x.
-If we are modeling `Person stays in House` use case, then we need to add two relations while csv ingestion, and one each in Person and House class.
+2. Getting `java.util.NoSuchElementException: None.get` exception while running the simulation model: There can be multiple reasons for the same but one such potential reason being the way relations are specified. e.x. if we are modeling `Person stays in House` use case, then we need to add two relations while csv ingestion, and one each in Person and House class.
     E.x.
 In data ingestion
     ```scala
         val staysAt = Relation[Person, House](citizenId, "STAYS_AT", homeId)